SAFETY MESSAGE BOARD

 - Always swim with a partner, never alone.

 - Know your swimming limits and stay within them.
 Do not try to keep up with a stronger, skilled swimmer or encourage others to keep up with you.
-Keep an eye on weaker swimmers-if they appear tired, encourage them to get out of the water and rest.
+Keep an eye on weaker swimmers.
+If they appear tired, encourage them to exit the water and rest.

 - Watch out for the “dangerous too’s”-too tired, too cold, too much sun, too much strenuous activity.
 Get out of the water immediately if any of these situations occur.